Racism continues to be a threat to the health of our community.

 - Measuring, tracking and reviewing our policies and practices to meet the needs of everyone we serve

-- Leading change in our communities
+- Leading change in our communities and addressing health care disparities

 We will make health care fair for every patient by: